 Components of the Plan of Study

-In developing a plan of study, students are expected to strike a compromise between breadth in neuroscience and depth in their area of specialization.
+In developing a plan of study, students are expected to develop both breadth in the field of neuroscience and depth in their area of specialization.

 To aid each student in attaining the objectives of the master's program, the faculty has created separate mechanisms for providing academic and research advice.